stefanjacobs/backup_s3/readme.md

 # Backup to S3

+## Potential for improvment

+- check return codes of commands and retry/abort

 ## Motivation

 Having a backup can be really expensive.
 And to be honest, who can be really sure to have it fireproof, geo-redundant and 99.99% accessible?
 I cannot do this, but a colleague of mine pointed me to AWS Glacier.
 With Glacier you have to pay 0.0045$ per GB atm in eu-central-1.
 So if you have e.g. 100 GB of data for backup, you have to pay like ```100 * 0.0045$ = 0.45$``` per month.
 Calculating for a backup solution for 50 years, results in ```50 * 12 * 0.45$ = 270$```.
 And that is - for a geo redundant and hardware failure free solution (after all, we calculated for 50 years) - very, very cheap.